joesb/helios360/content/handbook/delivery/index.md

   social: content/public/images/source/pexels-veronika-andrews-2153322013-33187253.jpg
 ---

 This section is about the business end of delivery leadership.
-We look at important things to bear in mind when actually delivering work for customers, especially what the means for you as a project management leader.
+We look at important matters to bear in mind when actually delivering work for customers, especially what the means for you as a project management leader.

-These are the things that are the basis of your project delivery strategy: the particular methods, practices, processes, and tools that you'll need your teams to employ whenever they're delivering for clients.
-And they're the things that people in your teams will draw on in the tactical world of day-to-day where your strategy is executed.
+These vital aspects are the basis of your project delivery strategy: the particular methods, practices, processes, and tools that you'll need your teams to employ whenever they're delivering for clients.
+And they're the things that people in your teams will draw on in the tactical world of the day-to-day, the place where your strategy is executed.

 We look at all the stages of the project lifecycle, from the very beginning to the very end, covering: